 - Chemical Containers: Any materials with foreign contaminants should not be included in the recycling bins.
 They are affected by recycling contamination, which will impact other materials in the same container.

 Depending on your recycling facility, they may or may not accept lightbulbs, batteries, ink cartridges, and even shredded paper.
-Do your research to clarify any questions regarding what can and cannot be recycled in the workplace.
+Do your research to clarify any questions regarding how to separate recycling bins and what can and cannot be recycled in the workplace.